MrToast99/Nextube-Remaster/README.md

 | Format | JPEG (any quality; 80–90 % is a good balance of size vs. artefacts) |
 | Colour space | RGB (no CMYK) |

+> [!TIP]
-> **Tip:** Keep individual JPEGs under ~15 KB where possible.
+> Keep individual JPEGs under ~15 KB where possible.
 A full theme with all required images typically sits between 500 KB and 2 MB, well within the 7 MB LittleFS partition.

 ### Image Converter Helper